redwoodjs/redwood/CONTRIBUTING.md

 You can create a `RW_PATH` environment variable so you don't have to specify the path in the `copy:watch` command.

-_On Linux_

 Add the following line to your `~/.bashrc`:

 ```terminal
 export RW_PATH="$HOME/path/to/redwood/framework"
 ```

-Where /path/to/redwood/framework is replaced by the path to your local copy of the Redwood Framework.
+Where `/path/to/redwood/framework` is replaced by the path to your local copy of the Redwood Framework.

 Then, in your Redwood App or example app, you can just run: